tylerelston/CMPUT404-assignment-web-client/README.md

 Contributors / Licensing
 ========================

-Generally everything is LICENSE'D under the Apache 2 license by Abram Hindle, Tyler Elston https://github.com/tywtyw2002, and https://github.com/treedust
+Generally everything is LICENSE'D under the Apache 2 license by Abram Hindle, Tyler Elston, https://github.com/tywtyw2002, and https://github.com/treedust

 But the server.py example is derived from the python documentation